sanaraya/devops-hol/Hands-on lab/HOL step-by-step - OSS DevOps.md

     ![The previously defined options are selected on the Jenkins dashboard.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image70.png "Jenkins dashboard")

 10. There are three Plug-Ins you need to install for the next exercises.
 Choose the Available tab, and type **github** in the Filter field.
 Select the check box for **GitHub**, and choose **Install without restart**.
-Its version is at 1.29.0 as of this writing.
+Its version is at 1.29.3 as of this writing.
 You may need to scroll down to find it.

     ![A screenshot showing searching by GitHub](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image71.png "Filter box")

 11. Next, choose the Available tab and type **Workspace Cleanup**.
-Choose the check box for **Workspace Cleanup Plugin** and select **Install without restart**.
+Choose the check box for **Workspace Cleanup** and select **Install without restart**.

     ![The previously defined options are selected on the Available tab.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image72.png "Available tab")